Apostolos00tapsas/Apostolos00tapsas/README.md

 [<img align="left" alt="codeSTACKr | LinkedIn" width="220px" src="https://user-images.githubusercontent.com/39501690/147421528-ee295a49-cbc4-49ce-86db-5ede2b08eadf.png" />][linkedin]
 My background is actually on software engineering and data analysis.
 I recently completed my postgraduate studies in research methodology, in biomedicine, biostatistics and clinical bioinformatics at university of Thessaly.

-Currently, I am working at [Capgemini][Capgemin].
-My previous expirience in coding was at [VectorCamp][vectorcamp] as ML/SIMD Software Engineer, in the future i planning to undertake a PhD program in order to expand my knowledge in the field of Data Science and subsequently pursue a research career.
+Currently, I am working  at [Luxoft][Luxoft].
+My previous expirience in Auto indusrty was at [Capgemini][Capgemin].
+In coding I was at [VectorCamp][vectorcamp] as ML/SIMD Software Engineer, in the future i planning to undertake a PhD program in order to expand my knowledge in the field of Data Science and subsequently pursue a research career.

 <br />